 Should I Tell Potential Employers or My Current Employer About My Pregnancy?

-Employers cannot legally refuse to hire you simply because you are pregnant, as long as you are capable of performing your job’s major functions.
+Employers cannot legally refuse to hire you simply because you are pregnant as long as you are capable of performing your job's significant functions.
 Under the law, potential employers cannot ask if you are pregnant or plan on having children.
 If you are still in the early stages of your pregnancy, it is up to you whether or not you wish to keep that information to yourself.
-On the other hand, if you are currently employed, you should notify your employer since you will eventually need to take leave.
+On the other hand, you should notify your employer if you are currently employed since you will eventually need to take leave.